GouruRK/enveloppe-convexe/readme.md

 ![img](media/menu.png)

-It allows you to easily decide what to do.
+It allows you to easily decide what render.
-* The first line let you choose if you want to randomly generate a shape (default), or using your mosue to creates points.
+* The first line let you choose if you want to randomly generate a shape (default), or using your mouse to create points.
 * The second line let you decide if you want to create self-contained convex hull (Inception) or not.

-* The third and fourth line are for the window size.
+* The third and fourth lines are for the window size.
-* The lasts lines are generation parameters, that are only applied if you choose the shape generation.
+* The last lines are generation settings, which are only applied if you choose the shape generation.

 ## User commands

-* Use `left-click` to add points in the 'click generation'
+* Use `left-click` to add points in the 'click generation'.
-* Press 'H' to toggle the drawing of points, only in the 'shape generation'
+* Press `H` to toggle the drawing of points, only in the 'shape generation'.